 The Khao soi at Piphat had a sweet broth, which is my worst nightmare when it comes to khao soi, and thin processed egg noodles reminiscent of packaged Hokkien noodles.
 Not a good start, although the Khao kan jin (steamed rice with pork blood) was exceptional, so if you have a craving for that then this is your place!

 To get there, take the BTS Skytrain to Ari and take exit number 1.
 The shop is at the end of the soi directly next to Piyavan Tower.
-It’s full of food stalls so you can’t really miss it.
+It’s full of food stalls so you can’t miss it.

-I almost stopped there for fear of another trip out of the way to get another substandard khao soi……..Boy am I glad I didn’t!
+I almost stopped there for fear of another trip out of the way to get another substandard khao soi; boy am I glad I didn’t!

 Now on to the khao soi!
-I had my first mouthful and I thought it the broth was a little sweet, my heart sank.
-I seasoned it with lime juice (fresh this time!), the excellent homemade chilli oil, the homemade organic pickled cabbage from the farm, and had another go………
+I had my first mouthful, and I thought it the broth was a little sweet, my heart sank.
+I seasoned it with lime juice (fresh this time!), the excellent homemade chilli oil, the homemade organic pickled cabbage from the farm, and had another go.

 The only thing that might be off-putting if you live in the city is the location, as it’s not near any BTS stations.
 I got the Chao Phraya Express Boat (orange flag) from Sathorn (Central Pier) right next to Saphan Taksin BTS for 14 baht, and it’s a 20 minute stroll or 5 minute taxi/motorbike from there.
-Also, if you’re staying around the Khao San area it’s a 15 minute cab from there.
+Also, if you’re staying around the Khao San area, it’s a 15 minute cab from there.

-I’m afraid I’m going to have to sit on the fence and call it a draw!
-I just couldn’t split them.
+So who wins the title ‘Best Khao Soi in Bangkok’?
+I’m going to Have to give it to Dara Dalay with Hanh coming a close second.
 Maybe you can go and try both and see if you agree!